 10) Let it be known that you have an open door policy.
 Being a “hardass” sometimes scares athletes away from opening up to you.

-Kendrique Coats is the owner of Coats Performance, which provides speed and agility training in Frisco, Texas and surrounding areas.
+Kendrique Coats is the owner of Coats Performance, which provides speed and agility training throughout Central Illinois.
 Over the years, Coats has spent most of his coaching time on the high school level coaching boys and girls track and field as well as overseeing strength and conditioning programs, which included stops at Pontiac Township High School in Illinois and Bloomington-Normal, Illinois.
-Now the head track and field coach at Dallas International School in Dallas, Texas, Coats looks to bring many of his training and coaching philosophies to the new program.
+Coats is also the former head track and field coach of Dallas International School in Dallas, Texas.
+Now working with many Central Illinois athletes with speed and agility, Coats looks to grow many of his training and coaching philosophies throughout The Heart of Illinois.
 Coats has written several articles including “Why I Stopped Yelling and Started Coaching along with Early Sports Specialization.
 For more on Coach Coats and his work, be sure to follow on Twitter @kendriquecoats, Instagram @CoatsPerformance, and his website www.coatsperformance.com.
-You can also connect with Coach Coats via email at email@example.com
+You can also connect with Coach Coats via email at firstname.lastname@example.org